 If your child is sick, you do not need to give them another dose.

 What if I forget to give it?

-Calcium salts need to be taken at the same time as a meal or snack.
+Calcium salts must be taken at the same time as a meal or snack.
 If your child has already finished eating when you remember, do not give the missed dose.

 What if I give too much?

-You are unlikely to do harm if your child takes too much calcium salt.
-If you are worried you may have given your child too much calcium salt, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
-Have the packet with you if you telephone for advice.
+You are unlikely to cause harm if you give an extra dose of Calcium salts by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

 If your child has pain when passing urine (weeing), cloudy urine, blood in their urine, or severe pain on either side of their lower back, they may have kidney stones.
 Call for an ambulance or take your child to hospital straight away.

 If your child has muscle weakness, is more thirsty than normal, seems to pass urine more often than usual, feels sick (nausea) or is sick (vomits) or loses their appetite, contact your doctor, as there may be too much calcium in their blood.

 Your child may get constipated (have difficulty doing a poo).
 If this happens, contact your doctor for advice.